aohrn/in3120-2025/docs/README.md

 Note that, depending on your platform and Python installation, the Python interpreter might not be invoked via `python3` but rather via `python` or simply `py`.

+Alternatively dependencies can be installed through Conda, see [requirements-conda.txt](../requirements-conda.txt) for more info.

 ## Assignments

 Individual assignments are linked to below.